HexFud/Bench-power-supply/README.md

 * schottky diode to protect against invers polarity
 * filtering capacitor

+## First power-up

+1. Do not plug the Nano, the DPS and the displays yet.
+2. Power the PCB with 24V and check the 12V rail after the LM2596 and the 3V3 rail.
+3. Power off, plug everything in, and power on again with no load on the output.
+4. The output stays OFF at boot; enable it with a long press on the voltage encoder.

+## Firmware

+* Arduino IDE, board "Arduino Nano ESP32"
+* Libraries: Adafruit SSD1306, Adafruit GFX Library
+* Firmware: `Firmware/bench_psu.ino`
+* Register addresses and scales are constants at the top of the sketch: check them against the protocol document of your DPS module.

 ## ⚠️ Crucial Assembly Notes

 1. **Modifying the Buck Converter:**